Joint Majorization-Minimization for Nonnegative CP and Tucker Decompositions under $\beta$-Divergences: Unfolding-Free Updates: Conclusions and Future Work

-We studied majorization--minimization methods for nonnegative CP and Tucker decompositions under the entrywise $\beta$-divergence family, with an emphasis on \emph{unfolding-free} implementations.
+We studied majorization-minimization methods for nonnegative CP and Tucker decompositions under the entrywise $\beta$-divergence family, with an emphasis on \emph{unfolding-free} implementations.
 Our first contribution is to rewrite classical block-MM multiplicative updates in a \emph{contraction-only} form, so that all numerators and denominators can be computed directly by tensor contractions (einsum-style operations), without explicit matricizations or large auxiliary matrices.
-Our second and main contribution is a \emph{joint} majorization strategy: at each outer iteration, we build a single surrogate at a reference point and decrease it through a few inexpensive inner updates while reusing cached reference-powered tensors.
-We proved tightness of the proposed majorizers, established monotonic decrease of the objective (after each block update for block-MM and after each outer iteration for joint-MM), and showed convergence of the sequence of objective values.
+Our second and main contribution is a \emph{joint} majorization strategy: at each outer iteration, we build a single surrogate at a reference point and decrease it through inexpensive inner updates while reusing cached reference-powered tensors.
+We proved tightness of the proposed majorizers and established monotonic decrease of the objective (after each block update for block-MM and after each outer iteration for joint-MM), which yields convergence of the corresponding sequence of objective values.
+Beyond this, we showed that block-MM fits naturally within the BSUM viewpoint, and we established for J-CoMM a KL-based iterate-convergence result for one inner sweep per outer iteration under standard regularity assumptions.

 Numerical experiments on synthetic tensors and the Uber spatiotemporal count tensor confirm the practical benefits of the proposed joint-MM scheme.
-Across all tested values of $\beta$, the per-iteration progress of the different MM-based methods is comparable, but the joint-MM mechanism yields a substantial reduction in wall-clock CPU time.
+Across all tested values of $\beta$, the per-iteration progress of the different MM-based methods is broadly comparable, whereas the main differences appear in wall-clock time.
 In particular, for the CP model, we consistently observe significant speedups over unfolding-based baselines and competitive performance relative to the einsum-factorization competitor; under the same CPU threading budget, our methods are faster across all reported tests.
-This shows that the \emph{coupling} of joint majorization with contraction-only multiplicative updates can substantially reduce wall-clock time: by keeping a single surrogate fixed over a short inner loop, each block can be updated via inexpensive tensor contractions while reusing the reference-powered quantities required by the surrogate.
+These results show that coupling joint majorization with contraction-only multiplicative updates can lead to substantial runtime savings: by keeping a single surrogate fixed over a short inner loop, the method updates each block through inexpensive tensor contractions while reusing the reference-powered quantities required by the surrogate.

 Several extensions are natural directions for future research: \begin{itemize} \item \textbf{Regularized models and additional constraints.} Extend the contraction-only block and joint MM constructions to regularized nonnegative low-rank approximation problems (e.g., with scale-invariant regularization and other penalties), building on the framework of \cite{Cohen_Leplat_2025}.